Harrisburg Car Accident Lawyer

 If you are thinking about filing an auto accident personal injury lawsuit, you must focus on satisfying the above-mentioned requirements.
 If you fail to prove any one of them, you will lose the case.
-We at the Law Office of Jason R. Carpenter can help you gather all evidence, strengthen your claim, and get you the compensation you deserve for your damages.
+Our Harrisburg car accident lawyers at the Law Office of Jason R. Carpenter can help you gather all evidence, strengthen your claim, and get you the compensation you deserve for your damages.

 Pennsylvania’s No-Fault Insurance Rules

 Pennsylvania uses a “no-fault” system for auto accident lawsuits of a smaller, less-severe nature.

 According to the no-fault provision in the Pennsylvania Motor Vehicle Financial Responsibility Law (MVFRL), drivers can opt to choose an insurance policy that either applies regular or no-fault rules.
 Those that choose a policy with no-fault regulations have “limited tort coverage” policies.